 - Zedge: Zedge is kinda like the Walmart of wallpapers, ringtones and other theme elements.
-Zedge hosts thousands of wallpapers for you to download and apply, from dozens of categories.
+Zedge hosts tens of thousands of wallpapers for you to download and apply, from dozens of categories.

 - DeviantArt: If you're looking for some more artistic fare for your wall?
 Go to the venue tens of millions of artists use to share their art with the world.
 DeviantArt has it all, from nouveau tableaus to digital renderings to classic paintings.

 - Icon Packs: If you're intending to use an icon pack, many packs come with wallpapers to compliment the icons they've worked so hard on.